sinch/docs/docs/conversation/conversation-channel-support.md

 ## Conversation API Channel Support <span class="betabadge">Beta</span>

-This document gives detailed description of Conversation API channel support.
+Conversation API supports multiple **channels** that you can use to send different **message types**.

+Our current message types are:

+* `Text Message` - A message containing only text
+* `Media Message` - A message containing media such as images, GIFs, document and video.
+* `Choice Message` - A message containing "choices"/"actions" and description.
+* `Card Message` - A rich message which consists of text and description with image or video.
+It can also contain a set of "choices" ("actions").
+* `Carousel Message` - A list of cards rendered horizontally on supported channels (Messenger, Viber Bot and RCS) and as a numbered list on SMS, Viber Business Messages and WhatsApp.
+* `Location Message` - A message defining a physical location on a map.
+* `Template message`- A message with predefined template.
+Requires an existing template.

 Currently, the following channels are integrated into Conversation API.
+Each of the following documents will give you example requests for the message types, and rendered messages on handsets.
 Please follow the links to the subpages to learn more:

 * [**SMS**](doc:conversation-channel-support-sms)